feathersjs/docs/api/client.md

 # Feathers Client

 One of the most notable features of Feathers is that it can also be used as the client.
-The difference to many other frameworks is that it isn't a separate library, you instead get the exact same functionality as on the server.
+In contrast with most other frameworks, it isn't a separate library; instead you get the exact same functionality with a client and on a server.
 This means you can use [services](./services.md) and [hooks](./hooks.md) and configure plugins.
-By default a Feathers client automatically creates services that talk to a Feathers server.
+By default, a Feathers client automatically creates services that talk to a Feathers server.

 In order to connect to a Feathers server, a client creates [Services](./services.md) that use a REST or websocket connection to relay method calls and allow listening to [events](./events.md) on the server.
-This means the [Feathers application instance](./application) is usable the exact same way as you would on the server.
+This means the [Feathers application instance](./application) is usable the exact same way as on the server.

-Modules relevant for use on the client are
+Modules most relevant on the client are:

 - `@feathersjs/feathers` to initialize a new Feathers [application](./application.md)
 - [@feathersjs/rest-client](./client/rest.md) to connect to services through [REST HTTP](./express.md).